2021 Latin Lawyer Elite firm

 Meanwhile, the firm has also been careful to avoid expanding into new practice areas for the sake of it.
 For example, partners view not having a tax consulting practice as advantageous, as it has allowed the firm to sustain its working relationships with tax boutiques and professional services firms.

-González Calvillo is set to strengthen its existing practice areas in 2021.
+González Calvillo is set to strengthen its existing practice areas.
 It plans to consolidate its labour and data privacy teams and the regulatory side of its banking & finance practice area, with a particular focus on fintech.
-Partners also foresee that the firm will be busy in 2021 advising on bankruptcies and restructurings.
+Partners also foresee that the firm will be busy advising on bankruptcies and restructurings.

 The firm is acutely focused on championing the interests of its hardworking and talented associate base.
 Above all else, it wants to maintain a working culture that underpins core values such as integrity, fairness and transparency.
 With that in mind, new committees focused on compensation and talent were established recently.
 Meanwhile, the firm has invested considerable resources into fostering a strong internal culture and recently created a pro bono committee to lead all pro bono efforts and manage relationships with the clearing houses.
 González Calvillo is also currently developing and implementing an internal policy along with an external consulting firm, to identify, analyse and prevent psychosocial risks in the firm.